Our Favorite Monemvasia Hotels

 Hotel phone: +30 2732 061939

 This newly-built family-run hotel has preserved original structural elements like stone arcs and cisterns, while adding luxe details like marble flooring and bathrooms.
 Rooms and suites here sleep 2 to 4, featuring wonderful sea views from their many windows.
 Breakfast can be taken in the hotel’s lovely flower garden or in the charming breakfast room with adjacent guest lounge and library.
-Located in quiet Chrysafitissa Square on the southern sea wall.
+Located in quiet Chrysafitissa Square on the southern sea wall and ideal for couples.

 • Hotel Website • Check prices for Likinia